NotYarazi/SimplyPrivate/README.md

 A simply working browser that resets all you do with exit button on your device and internet service provider!
 --
-## Version 3 OF SIMPLYPRIVATE JUST CAME OUT! but before you install you have to read ["Eula.md"](https://github.com/NotYarazi/SimplyPrivate/blob/all/EULA.md).
+## Version 3.4 OF SIMPLYPRIVATE JUST CAME OUT! but before you install you have to read ["Eula.md"](https://github.com/NotYarazi/SimplyPrivate/blob/all/EULA.md).

- ### [V3.4] comming soon with themes, new desing and more features
+ ### [V3.5] comming soon with new themes, desing and more features!

 --
 ### How to download
-- 1 Click on "Releases" button in the right sidebar and click in ***"simplyprivate-3.3.0.exe"***
+- 1 Click on "Releases" button in the right sidebar and click in ***"simplyprivate-3.4.0exe"***

 - 2 go to the your downloads folder and open the file nammed ***"simplyprivate-3.3.0.exe"***